 Made in Japan

-This is the Tucson's closest rival.
-Strong and efficient 2.5-litre petrol engine, decent 2.0-litre engine, good diesel.
-Akera model variant is very impressive on value and features - and has adaptive cruise control (an excellent feature that's unavailable on Tucson).
-Ride perhaps a bit on the harsh/noisy side, but great dynamics.
-Can't match the Tucson on warranty, service or spare tyre (Mazda's is a space-saver spare).
-If you are going to benchmark one vehicle against the new Tucson, this is the one to get behind the wheel of for comparison - check them out at the same price point.
+CX-5 is the Tucson's closest rival.
+Strong and efficient engines.
+Akera variant is very impressive on value and features - and has adaptive cruise control (unavailable on Tucson).
+Ride perhaps a bit on the harsh/noisy side, but has great dynamics.
+Can't match the Tucson on warranty, service or spare tyre (Mazda's is a space-saver).
+If you are going to benchmark one vehicle against Tucson, this is the one to get behind the wheel of - but compare them at the same price point.

 Made in Japan

-XV is what Forester was (originally) - but the CVT in Subaru's is far from being as impressive as a conventional auto transmission, and overall, the XV is about on par with a Qashqai - except the XV at least has Symmetrical AWD - which is a real plus on dirt roads or when it rains.
+XV is what Forester was (originally) - but the CVT is far from being impressive, and overall, the XV is on par with a Qashqai - except the XV at least has Symmetrical AWD - which is a real plus on dirt roads or when it rains.
 Cargo space is small, too.
-There's a funky bright colour range in XV (if you're into that - many manufacturers are ultra-conservative on colours these days) but the XV is cursed by Subaru's short and expensive service intervals, and the three-year warranty doesn't exactly take the fight to the South Koreans.
-This is also the only Subaru SUV with a space-saver spare tyre - a real liability in those wet/unsealed conditions in which the symmetrical all-wheel drive system (mentioned above) is otherwise such an asset.
-Certainly the Subaru XV is a solid alternative to Mitsubishi's ASX or Nissan's Qashqai, but it's frankly not in the same value/features league as Tucson.
+The three-year warranty doesn't exactly take the fight to the South Koreans.
+This is also the only Subaru SUV with a space-saver spare - a liability in wet/unsealed conditions.
+Certainly the Subaru XV is a solid alternative to Mitsubishi's ASX or Nissan's Qashqai, but not in the same value league as Tucson.

 Made in Japan